-In July 2011, shortly after completing his graduate studies in conducting and violin at the New England Conservatory, the New York Philharmonic appointed JOSHUA WEILERSTEIN as one of its two assistant conductors.
-Two years earlier, Mr Weilerstein, then twenty-one years old, was named the unanimous winner of the 2009 Malko Competition for Young Conductors in Copenhagen.
-His first-prize honors included a series of engagements with major Scandinavian orchestras, the first of which was the Gothenburg Symphony Orchestra in June 2009, marking Joshua’s professional conducting debut.
+Making his subscription debut with the New York Philharmonic this year, Joshua Weilerstein also enters his third season as the orchestra's Assistant Conductor.
+In 2009 Mr. Weilerstein, then twenty-one years old, was unanimously named the winner of the 2009 Malko Competition for Young Conductors in Copenhagen, Denmark.
+His first-prize honors included a series of engagements with major Scandinavian orchestras, the first of which was the Gothenburg Symphony Orchestra in June 2009, marking Mr. Weilerstein’s professional conducting debut.